microsoft/OpenHack-FHIR/Challenge01-AzureAPIforFHIR/ReadMe.md

 Team Discussion Q: What is FHIR and how does FHIR improve on previous standards?
 (10 minutes)

 ---

+**Congratulations!
+You chose one Option above and successfully provisioned Azure API for FHIR**

+### Validate the deployment

 * On **successful completion**, you'll have two resource groups and lots of resources created with the prefix <ENVIRONMENTNAME>.
 Explore these resources and try to understand the role they play in your FHIR demo environment.
 NOTE: Application Insights is not available in all locations and will be provisioned in East US.